 If you experience sciatica symptoms after longer periods of standing or sitting, stretching the outer leg can provide immediate relief.

-• Position yourself in a Downward Facing Dog.
-Put your right food between your hands, and rise your body in a Warrior 1 position.
-Open your chest, arms, and hips into Warrior 2 position.
+- Position yourself in a Downward Facing Dog.
+Put your right foot between your hands, and raise your body in a Warrior 1 position.
+Open your chest, arms, and hips into the Warrior 2 position.

 Via Pop Sugar